-With Brinks a mobile app makes Google Assistant setup straightforward, plus Brinks provides some of the best online support in the home security industry.
+The Brinks mobile app makes Google Assistant setup straightforward, plus Brinks provides some of the best online support in the home security industry.

 Equipment for Brinks Home

-My IQ uses a full-color 7” touchscreen control panel.
-This equipment is an industry favorite.
-It can be monitored by security companies other than Brinks when your contract expires.
-Built-in highlights include Google Assistant, a 5MP camera, a glass break detector and a siren.
+My IQ uses a full-color 7-inch touchscreen control panel.
+This equipment is an industry favorite, and it worked well when we reviewed Brinks.
+It’s not proprietary, so security companies other than Brinks can monitor it should you decide to call it quits with Brinks.
+Built-in highlights include Google Assistant, a 5MP camera, a glass break detector, and a siren.
 The high-resolution camera will snap a photo if someone tampers with the panel.

 Brinks Google Home Commands

 Below are sample commands for Brinks My IQ security systems that work with Google Home.
-As of 2019 you can control lights, locks and thermostats; show cameras on Chromecast devices; and arm the system.
-For extra safety you cannot disarm by voice.
+As of 2023, you can control lights, locks, and thermostats; show cameras on Chromecast devices, and arm the system.
+For extra safety, you cannot disarm by voice.

 Scout is a top home security company with DIY wireless security systems that work with Google Home.
 You can install a Scout home security system in about 30 minutes, and include voice-controlled security cameras if you like.

 Professional alert monitoring is available but not required; Scout system owners can monitor activity/alerts themselves with the Scout app or online.
 You can receive free alerts by text, push notification, and/or email.